 In terms of acoustic engineering, Apple has developed its own 40mm driver, which features a dual neodymium ring magnet motor.
 Apple claims that this design allows the AirPods Max to maintain total harmonic distortion of less than one per cent across the entire audible range.

 First things first, the quality of the noise-cancelling is excellent.
-Given that we’re reviewing during a pandemic, we haven’t done our usual on-flight or even on-bus testing but, using speakers and willing test subjects, we’re able to get a good idea of how headphones will perform in these situations.
+It's worth stating that we initially reviewed the AirPods Max during the pandemic, and so we were not able to do our usual on-flight or even on-bus testing but, using speakers and willing test subjects, we were able to get a good idea of how the headphones would perform in these situations.

 If you want to be more aware of what’s going on around you, there’s also a Transparency mode, which actively processes external noise and pumps it through to your ears.
 There’s a slightly synthetic quality to some of this noise and we’re not sure of how much use a Transparency mode is to a pair of headphones such as this (it’s typically more useful with in-ears that might be used while exercising outside), but it works well should you ever find you need it.